aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Ironclad.md

 ## Move selection
 3 moves are possible:

-1. A single target projectile beam
+1. A multiple targets projectile beams
 2. Prepares for a bigger attach on their next actor turn by setting their `charge` to 2 and gaining the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition
 3. A single target dash attack